 Payment service providers such as myPOS offer merchants instant settlement of funds into a free online merchant account with a free IBAN and free Standard Visa business card.

 Accepts all types of payments

-PDQ machines in today’s age accept all types of payments ranging from contactless to NFC, Chip&PIN as well as magstripe.
+PDQ machines in today’s age accept different types of payments ranging from contactless to NFC, Chip&PIN, and magstripe.

 Meets customers’ expectations

-Customers today are looking for a secure, hassle-free payments experience and paying with their cards is becoming the norm in many European societies.
+Customers today are looking for a secure, hassle-free payment experience, and paying with their cards is becoming the norm in many European societies.